Mobile Suit Gundam: Plot

 The story begins with a newly deployed Federation warship, the White Base, arriving at the secret research base located at the Side 7 colony to pick up the Federation's newest weapon.
 However, they are closely followed by Zeon forces.
 A Zeon reconnaissance team member disobeys mission orders and attacks the colony, killing most of the Federation crew and civilians in the process.
 Out of desperation, young Amuro Ray accidentally finds the Federation's new prototype arsenal—the RX-78 Gundam, and manages to beat back Zeon forces.
 Scrambling everything they can, the White Base sets out with her newly formed crew of civilian recruits and refugees in her journey to survive.

 On their journey, the White Base members often encounter the Zeon Lieutenant Commander Char Aznable.
-Although Char antagonizes Amuro in battle, he takes advantage of their position as Federation members to have them kill members from Zeon's Zabi family as part of his revenge scheme.
+Although Char antagonizes Amuro in battle, he takes advantage of their position as Federation members to have them kill members from Zeon's Zabi family as part of his revenge scheme as he is the son of the original founder of Zeon and the nation's namesake.
 Amuro also meets ensign Lalah Sune with whom he falls in love, but accidentally kills when facing Char.
-When the Federation Forces invade the Fortress of A Baoa Qu to defeat the Zeon forces, Amuro engages on a final one-on-one duel against Char due to both blaming the other for Lalah's death.
+When the Federation Forces invade the Fortress of A Baoa Qu to defeat the Zeon forces, Amuro engages on a final one-on-one duel against Char due to each blaming the other for Lalah's death.
 Having realized he forgot his true enemy, Char stops fighting to kill the last surviving Zabi member, Kycilia Zabi.
-Amuro then reunites with his comrades as the war reaches its end.
+Amuro then reunites with his comrades as the war reaches its end, leaving behind the Gundam as it was rendered inoperable after his battle.

 Production

 The "Mobile Suits" of the show were inspired by the powered armor from the novel Starship Troopers from 1959.
 Mobile suits were conceptualized as human-like robots which would not only appeal to children.
-Yoshiyuki Tomino's original plot for the anime was considerably much more grim, with Amuro dying halfway through the series, and the crew of the White Base having to ally with Char (who is given a red Gundam), but finally having to battle him after he takes control of the Principality of Zeon.
-The original concept found expression in a series of novels written by Tomino soon after the show's conclusion, and elements of the storyline weaved themselves into Zeta Gundam and Char's Counterattack.

 In previous series Tomino worked in, villains were alien agents.
 Mobile Suit Gundam was the first of his work which featured humans as antagonists.
 The director commented he wanted to tell a story about war.
-He aimed to expose thoroughly starting with Japanese aggression in Manchuria in 1939.
-Tomino did not allow for changes to history and wanted to use the story to make viewers confront the tragic realities of war.
-The director was unwilling to discuss the message of his work, expecting the viewers to reach their own conclusion.
+He aimed to expose through art the horrors of the Japanese wartime aggression in Manchuria in 1939.
+Tomino did not wish to revise history and wanted to use the story to force viewers to confront the tragic realities of war.
+The director was originally unwilling to discuss the message of his work, expecting the viewers to reach their own conclusion.
 Additionally, he commented he "packed his frustrations" when making Gundam.